SES-KO/CsvTableAndPersistenceWithRoom/README.md

 Changing the icon of the floating button
 ----------------------------------------
+The floating button still shows a "mail" icon.
-At first we exchange the "mail" icon to a download icon from material design icons db.
+Let's change it to an "input" icon from material design icons db.

 In the "Project" browser, right-click and choose "New->Vector Asset".
 Click on "Clip art", enter "input" in the search field and select the "input" icon and click "Next" and "Finish".